255BITS/giles/README.md

     giles.watch(srcDir, options)
 -->

+### To build static assets, recursively
+    giles

+_It will build every file into the same directory(views/index.jade will become views/index.html)_

 ### To run the giles server
     giles = require('giles')
     giles.server(dir, {port : 12345})

+_Try it for a lightweight development mode_

 ### To use giles connect/express module
     connect.use(giles.connect(srcDir))